ZhaoxiangLi/zhaoxiangli.github.io/_pages/about.md

 Honors and Awards
 ------
 * 2025.09 MIT Presidential Fellowship
+* 2025.06 Outstanding Graduate of Beijing, Top 1% of all graduate students at PKU
+* 2025.06 Outstanding Graduate of Peking university, Top 10% of all graduate students at PKU
 * 2024.10 National Scholarship, Ministry of Education of China (1/51, Top 1% of all graduate students at PKU)
 * 2024.10 Merit Student Pacesetter Award, Peking University (1/51)
-* 2022.06 Outstanding Graduates from Shanghai, Top 0.2% of all undergraduate students at TJU
+* 2022.06 Outstanding Graduate of Shanghai, Top 0.2% of all undergraduate students at TJU
 * 2021.12 Xiangcheng High-Tech Talent Scholarship, Tongji University
 * 2021.07 First Prize of the 16th National Competition of Transport Science and Technology (1/1130)
 * 2021.03 5th in 2021 American Society Civil Engineering Mid-Pacific Student Conference Transportation Contest